philipclaude/wings/README.md

 Depending on the message, the server will respond with a JPEG-encoded representation of the pixels in the image to display in the browser.
 The quality of the image can be adjusted to speed up message delivery, which can be useful when the view is being manipulated over slower connections.

 Please note that `wings` was specifically designed in this way to reduce latency when sending an image over a network.
 A more natural communication method would consist of using JSON or protocol buffers to represent server messages, however, the server will almost always respond with an image, so the overhead caused by encoding/decoding the image from another format didn't seem worth it.
 Note that the JPEG image is encoded in `base64`, so if you want to send something other than an image from the server, you can use any non-`base64` character as the first character in the response and subsequently detect that character in the client code.
-For example, `*` is a non-`base64` character and is used in the `apps/vwing` application to print text messages in the browser.
+For example, `*` is a non-`base64` character and is used in the main `wings` application to print text messages in the browser.

 It would also be possible to encode the client messages using JSON or protocol buffers, but that adds a dependency (and I tend to avoid using dependencies unless absolutely necessary).